-If you have questions or concerns regarding for City of Irvine staff related to All American Asphalt, please call 949-724-6326.
+If you have questions or concerns for City of Irvine staff related to All American Asphalt, please call 949-724-6326.

 Air Sampling and Health Risk Assessment